Derived $\ell$-adic zeta functions: Questions for Future Work

 The framework of motives suggests that the derived $\ell$-adic zeta function, along with the two maps described above, should factor through a derived motivic measure built from motivic cohomology. \begin{problem}{\bf Derived Gillet--Soul\'e.}\mbox{} Let $k$ be a field admitting resolution of singularities.
 Construct a map of $K$-theory spectra taking values in the $K$-theory of integral Chow motives over $k$

 which lifts the motivic measure of Gillet--Soul\'e \cite{GS} sending a $k$-variety $X$ to its compactly supported integral Chow motive.
-Prove that the derived $\ell$-adic zeta function and the derived Serre polynomial factor through this map. \end{problem} We expect the construction should be parallel to those above.
-In particular, the replacement of $\Varc$ should be the same as for mixed Hodge structures.
+Prove that the derived $\ell$-adic zeta function and the derived Serre polynomial factor through this map. \end{problem} We expect that the replacement of $\Varc$ should be the same as for the Serre polynomial.

 For general fields $k$, one might expect to have a motivic measure based on integral Voevodsky motives through which all of the above maps factor.